-6.3.
-AEGIS DSP (ADI)
+6.3 C57 DSP (ADI)

-The ADI S/W resides in the ADI DSP ROM and RCP FLASH memory.
-The FLASH portion is downloaded at power up to the ADI's RAM memory.
+The ADI S/W resides in the DSP ROM and RCP FLASH memory.
+The FLASH portion is downloaded at power up to the DSP RAM memory.
 This S/W, under the control of the RCP, performs A/D and D/A conversions on the user's voice for transmit and receive operations.
-The A/D and D/A conversion is performed using a proprietary algorithm known as AEGIS.
-Also, the ADI S/W executes the

-DES algorithm on the digital voice to encrypt or decrypt.
+The A/D and D/A conversion is performed using an algorithm known as IMBE.
+Also, the DSP S/W executes the DES algorithm on the digital voice to encrypt or decrypt.
 It receives the encryption key from the RCP.
-The DES algorithm has already been certified and received FIPS approval.
+The DES algorithm has already been validated and received FIPS approval.

-6.4.
-Firmware
+6.4 FIRMWARE